Communication

 Saying no without saying 'no'

-Saying no in an office isn't about having the courage to refuse.
+Saying no in an office isn't about courage.
 It's about the five or six phrases that say no while keeping the working relationship intact.

 In a healthy office, nobody actually needs to say the word “no.” You say five or six variants of “not now, not me, not like this, not without a tradeoff” — and those cover 95% of the situations where a new employee feels pressured to overcommit.